awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 1. Install Docker\. **Note:** Docker is a prerequisite only for testing your application locally\.

-1. Install Homebrew\.

 1. Install the AWS SAM CLI\.

-**Note**
-Following these instructions changes your environment's default Python version to the one that Homebrew installs\.
-This change occurs in [Step 4: Install Homebrew](#serverless-sam-cli-install-linux-homebrew)\.

 ## Step 1: Create an AWS account<a name="serverless-sam-cli-install-linux-aws-account"></a>